jrcarter/Encryption-utilities/README.md

 Test cases specifically for Threefish are at https://sites.google.com/site/bartoszmalkowski/threefish and https://github.com/bmalkow/java-bc-threefish.

-This version uses unchecked conversion to convert between arrays of bytes (Unsigned_8) and words (Unsigned_64) and arrays of words, so it is only correct on little-endian platforms.
-Endian-aware conversion functions are needed to make this correct on all platforms.

 Threefish implements the encryption and decryption algorithms.

 Tf_Test runs the test cases for Threefish-256 successfully (on a little-endian machine).
 It also encrypts certain blocks and presents the encrypted blocks, and shows that they decrypt correctly.
 Tf_Test uses PragmARC.Images from https://github.com/jrcarter/PragmARC.

 TF_Crypt is a command-line program for encrypting and decrypting files.
-It also makes use of unchecked conversion and needs modification to work correctly on big-endian platforms.
 TF_Crypt uses Password_Line.

 Password_Line is a function for obtaining secret input from a user without echoing it to the screen.
 It has only been tested on Linus.